 As we already mentioned, switching out a hot wash for a warm or cold wash isn’t a big deal for most clothing types.
 Read your clothing tags to see if your clothes recommend a cold or warm wash, and save away.

 - Solar can cut costs on your energy bills across the board, and water heating is no different.

 Investing in a solar water heating system can save hundreds in running costs if you can afford the upfront purchase price.
 It also cuts the average household’s carbon emissions by 2.4-3 tonnes per year, bringing benefits to the environment.

-With more than 1.2 solar water heating systems installed across Australia as of this year, more and more homes are seeing the benefit on their energy bills as they cut their hot water costs.
+With more than 1.2 solar water heating systems installed across Australia by the end of 2021, more and more homes are seeing the benefit on their energy bills as they cut their hot water costs.